macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

 The module can be added from the _File>  Add modules > Classifier > Raw deep learning classifier_ menu or by right clicking in the data model.
 More than one instance of the module can be added if multiple deep leanring models are required.

 ## Module settings
 The module settings are opened by selecting the  _Settings > Raw deep learning classifier_ menu.
-The d
+The main settings pane is shown below and is split into three sections, _Raw Sound Data_, _Segmentation_ and _Deep Learning Model_

 <p align="center">
   <img width="700" height="630" src = "resources/deep_leanring_module_help.png">
 </p>
+_The main settings pane for the deep learning module with descriptions_

-### Raw Data source
+### Raw Sound Data

 The deep learning module accepts any raw data source i.e. any data source that contains raw waveform data.